Italy blocks ChatGPT over privacy concerns - KTVZ

 Since its public release four months ago, ChatGPT has become a global phenomenon, amassing millions of users impressed with its ability to craft convincing written content, including academic essays, business plans and short stories.

-But concerns have also emerged about its rapid spread and what large-scale uptake could mean for society, putting pressure on regulators around the world to act.
+But concerns have also emerged about its rapid spread and what large-scale uptake of such tools could mean for society, putting pressure on regulators around the world to act.

+The European Union is finalizing rules on the use of artificial intelligence in the bloc.
+In the meantime, EU companies must comply with the General Data Protection Regulation, or GDPR, as well as the Digital Services Act and Digital Markets Act, which apply to tech platforms.

 Earlier this month, OpenAI released GPT-4, a new version of the technology underpinning ChatGPT that is even more powerful.
 The company said the updated technology passed a simulated law school bar exam with a score around the top 10% of test takers; by contrast, the prior version, GPT-3.5, scored around the bottom 10%.

-This week, some of the biggest names in tech, including Elon Musk, called for artificial intelligence labs to stop the training of the most powerful AI systems for at least six months, citing “profound risks to society and humanity.”
+This week, some of the biggest names in tech, including Elon Musk, called for AI labs to stop the training of the most powerful AI systems for at least six months, citing “profound risks to society and humanity.”

 — Julia Horowitz contributed reporting.